JuanIzquierdoDomenech/FlaskApp_LoadKerasModel_TeachableMachine/README.md

 # FlaskApp_LoadKerasModel_TeachableMachine
-This project is a Flask App that loads a Keras model that classifies images, so the project can be used as a reference for other projects.
+This project is a Flask App that loads a Keras model that classifies images, trained at [Teachable Machine](https://teachablemachine.withgoogle.com), so the project can be used as a reference for other projects.

 ## Installation
 1. Pull the code